 Monday 25th - Friday 29th April 2011 (Part Two)

-This week we bring you the second episode of a two-week broadcast of a novel from the pen of one of Ireland’s best playwrights.
+This week we bring you the second week of a two-week broadcast of a novel from the pen of one of Ireland’s best playwrights.
 The book is called “The Love of Sisters” and it is written by Eugene McCabe.
-The reader is Ruth McCabe, a celebrated actor in her own right and the daughter of the author of the book.
+The reader is Ruth McCabe, a celebrated actor in her own right and the daughter of the author.

 Monday 18th - Friday 22nd April 2011 (Part One)

-This week we bring you the first episode of a two-week broadcast of a novel from the pen of one of Ireland’s best playwrights.
+This week we bring you the first week of a two-week broadcast of a novel from the pen of one of Ireland’s best playwrights.
 The book is called “The Love of Sisters” and it is written by Eugene McCabe.
-The reader is Ruth McCabe, a celebrated actor in her own right and the daughter of the author of the book.
+The reader is Ruth McCabe, a celebrated actor in her own right and the daughter of the author.

 First broadcast 28th June 2010